nandac/letterloom/docs/manual.typ

 *`signatures`* #h(15pt) #highlight-type.array

-Specifies a list of signatories as an array of dictionaries, where each dictionary represents a signatory with the following keys:
+Specifies a list of signatures as an array of dictionaries, where each dictionary has the following keys:

 #table(
   columns: 3,